 The System's private equity program consists of seven separate fund-of-funds limited partnership commitment series investing in buyouts, venture capital/growth, and special situation opportunities.
-On a time-weighted basis, the System's private equity investments returned an impressive 26.03 percent for the fiscal year, greatly outperforming the negative 7.04 percent return of the benchmark (S&P 500 Index plus 3.00 percent) and outperforming 81 percent of the Callan Alternative Investments Defined Benefit Peer Group.
-The private equity program saw returns of 27.43, 22.90, and 18.96 percent for the three-year, five-year, and ten-year periods, respectively, while the benchmark returns were 14.33, 14.92, and 16.49 percent for the same periods.
-Additionally, the portfolio ranked in the top decile among peers for the 3-, 5-, and 10-year time periods.
+On a time-weighted basis, the System's private equity investments returned negative 3.76 percent for the fiscal year, underperforming the 6.93 percent return of the benchmark (S&P 500 Index plus 3.00 percent).
+The significant underperformance is primarily due to the lag in performance and valuation reporting for private investments relative to those in the public markets in which the benchmark is based.
+The private equity program realized returns of 24.44, 18.26, 18.29, and 17.32 percent for the three-year, five-year, seven-year, and ten-year periods, respectively, significantly outperforming the relative benchmark returns of 12.73, 12.77, 14.56, and 14.67 percent for the same periods.
+Additionally, the portfolio ranked in the top decile among peers for the 5-, 7-, and 10-year time periods.